auth0/docs/articles/architecture-scenarios/_includes/_authorization/_introduction.md

     * **Fine grained Access Control**.
 Again, this is where access is either granted or denied depending on what the principal (subject) can operate on within the context of an Application or API.
 However both the data required to enforce this, and the enforcement process, is defined in the context of the Application or API.
 In this scenario, the data communicated as one or more custom claims in an [`id`](/tokens/id-token) or [`access`](/tokens/overview-access-tokens) token may be consumed, with or wthout data from an external source that is not Auth0.

-In addition, Role-based Access Control (a.k.a.
-[RBAC](#role-based-access-control-rbac-)) and Attribute-based Access Control (a.k.a.
-ABAC) mechanisms can be applied in any of the Access Control categories described above.
+In addition, Role-based Access Control (RBAC) and Attribute-based Access Control (ABAC) mechanisms can be applied in any of the Access Control categories described above.
 Whatever your use case then, there are a number of things you will want to consider when looking at the functionality and workflow you require:

 * Are there scenarios where access to an entire application or API should be rejected?
 * Will you be providing APIs that can be accessed by third-party applications?